Podginator/KoboOmnivoreConverter/guide.md

 * Get the IP Address of your Kobo Device, You can see this in Settings -> Device Information.
 It should be in a format as follows: `192.168.x.x`

-* Telnet into the device by entering the following command `telnet {ip address}` - Replace {ip address} with the ip from the step above.
+* Telnet into the device by entering the following command `telnet {ip address}` - Replace {ip address} with the ip with the one got from your server machine.
     * You should see a login screen.
 Enter `root`
     * It is a good idea to add a password here, do this by entering `passwd`.

-* Enter the following command `sudo sh -c 'echo "{ip address} text.fckpocket.com fckkpocket.com" >> /etc/hosts'` - once again replacing {ip address} with the ip address from the above.
+* Enter the following command `sudo sh -c 'echo "{ip address} text.fckpocket.com fckkpocket.com" >> /etc/hosts'` - once again replacing {ip address} with the one got from your server machine.

 * Reboot the device.